the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 }
 ~~~~~~~~

-When you run your tests again, you will notice that your snapshot test for the App component fails.
+Note that when you run your tests again, your snapshot test for the App component fails.
 The diff might look like the following on the command line:

 {title="Command Line",lang="text"}
 ~~~~~~~~